parisyup/musicbot/README.md

 4- Go to OAuth2 and invite him to your server

 Running the code:
 1- Make sure that all the dependencies are downloaded which are:
+(discord
+, yt_dlp
+, youtube_dl)
 2- Paste the token into the main.py
 3- run the code from your cmd by running "python main.py"